NotAcol/dotfiles/README.md

 >[!NOTE]
-If you want to game do "$ paru -S arch-gaming-meta proton-ge-custom-bin" after being done with everything else and enable Proton-Ge as default in steam launcher compatibility options and make sure GPU acceleration rendering in web views is off in interface settings.
+If you want to game do "$ paru -S arch-gaming-meta proton-ge-custom-bin" after doing everything else, enable Proton-Ge as default in steam launcher compatibility options and turn off GPU acceleration rendering in web views from interface settings.

 ### Clone and stow